snowball-tech/glacier/README.md

   [Semantic Release](https://github.com/semantic-release/semantic-release) that
   allows to publish multiple packages.
   It also provide the commit rules for generating changelog and create releases.

+You will also find everything related to the Design System, particularly:

+- **[design-tokens](./packages/design-tokens)**: the list of design tokens defining the Design System and to be used in all the apps _(web, mobile, ...)_ and packages throughout the organization;
+- **[fractal](./packages/fractal)**: the React Design System itself, made of components, styles, icons, ....

 ### TypeScript